timothycrosley/streamdeck-ui/README.md

 ``` console
 PATH=$PATH:$HOME/.local/bin
 ```
-to the bottom your shell config file (most likely .bashrc in your home directory)
+to the bottom your shell config file (most likely .bashrc in your home directory).

 You can then launch `streamdeck` to start configuring your device.